zrcoder/dsgo/README.md

 ```
 [bit set](base/bitset)
 ```
-BitSet is a fixed-size sequence of n bits.
+Bit set is a fixed-size sequence of n bits.
 ```